johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.5.0.md

 counts_follows: the number of users this user follows on Instagram

-website: the website URL provided by the user whose account the image is from
+website: the website URL provided by the user whose account the image originates from

 error_type: a string of "NoError" to indicate a successful call to the Instagram API